niyorn/browser-technologies/opdracht2/README.md

 #### Let and const
 When I start developing the hamburger menu, I've declared variable with the __let__ and __const__.
 But I've found out later that not all browsers support this variable declaration and we need to do a feature detection for this syntax.
 But to my shame, I do not found a way to do this feature detection for this syntax.
 I've tried a try catch and if/else statement, but the browsers always gives an error when a let is found and will not execute any code further.

-To fix this problem I did what I only know and that is changing let and const to var;
+To fix this problem I did what I only know and that is changing let and const to var.

 #### Classlist